top of page

 • There are two types of shift team: general teams and those who work in the kitchen.
 Volunteers can do more than one shift, but not consecutively.

-• In 2023, we are offering a day-time café-style service, running 9:00am - 5:30pm each day for guests.
+• In 2025, we are offering a day-time café-style service, running 9:00am - 5:30pm each day for guests, finishing at 3:00pm on the last day.
 General & kitchen volunteer shifts will both be 3 or 3.5 hours long, starting at 8:30am and running through potentially to 6pm.

 Do volunteers need to have particular skills?